OCA/intrastat-extrastat/intrastat_product_generic/README.rst

 =====================================

 This module adds a menu entry for a Generic Intrastat Product Declaration.
-This is usefull to cover countries for which there is no localization module.
+This is useful to cover countries for which there is no localization module.

 Installation
 ============